-Therefore, while a trustee-in-bankruptcy could properly obtain an order for possession under s.
+Therefore, while a trustee-in-bankruptcy has properly been able obtain an order for possession under s.
 363, IA 1986 during the pandemic, it appears that they were not able to enforce the order of possession obtained by writ or warrant of possession during the period of the stay under PD 51Z and CPR r.
 55.29 (i.e. up to 20 September 2020).